CodeForcer/ACX-HitBTC-Analysis/README.md

 REST ticker data tends to heavily overstate profit opportunities, and also show opportunity where none exists.
 However, the one upside is that it will never miss a profitable opportunity.
 If there is the potential to make a profitable arbitrage trade anywhere in the orderbooks then the simulated ticker trade will yield a positive return (after fees).

 Because of this, REST ticker analysis is an ideal first step.
-We can quickly acertain if no profit exists (From an arbitrage strategy) and move on without wasting further time.
+We can quickly acertain if no profit exists (from an arbitrage strategy) and move on without wasting further time.

 This demonstration script shows that (As of 23/11/2017) there does not exist any profitable opportunities for a trader who wishes to arbitrage between ACX.io and HitBTC.com